- HOME

 Calculating overtime rates can become tricky on certain pay schedules.
 Try viewing each type of pay period from an employee's perspective and choose the one that gives them the greatest benefits.

-The terms 'bi-weekly' and 'semi-monthly' are often mistaken for one another, so let's break down the differences.
+The terms "bi-weekly" and "semi-monthly" are often mistaken for one another, so let's break down of each schedule type.

 Bi-weekly pay schedules are the most common, especially in the United States due to state laws.
 If you choose this pay schedule, you will be paying your employee once every two weeks on a designated day of the week.
 This means that in a year, you would pay your employees 26 times.

-Here are some of the benefits of bi-weekly and semi-monthly pay schedules so you can make an informed decision on which is right for you.
+Here are some of the benefits and downsides of using bi-weekly and semi-monthly pay schedules for calculating payroll so you can make an informed decision on which is right for you.

 You pay your employees slightly smaller sums spread across the year.